StatisticalRethinkingJulia/StatsModelComparisons.jl/README.md

 The most important methods are *Pareto smoothed importance sampling* (PSIS) and PSIS leave-one-out cross-validation based on the [Matlab package called `PSIS` by Aki Vehtari](https://github.com/avehtari/PSIS.git).
 The Julia translation has been done by @alvaro1101 (on Github) in a (unpublished) package called [PSIS.jl](https://github.com/alvaro1101/PSIS.jl).

 Updates for Julia v1+, the new Pkg ecosystem and the addition of WAIC and pk utilities have been done by Rob J Goedman.
+DIC has been added by Chris Fisher.
+Major code improvements have been done by David Widmann.
+The status of the package remains experimental and is, as is StatisticalRethinking.jl, primarily intended for learning statistical modeling approaches and pitfalls.

 ### Installation

-Once registered, StatsModelComparisons.jl can be installed with:
+StatsModelComparisons.jl can be installed with:
 ```
 Pkg.add("StatsModelComparisons")
 ```

+Each example and notebook will expect additional packages to be installed in your environment.
+These are listed at the top of each example or notebook.

 Usually I have only a few packages `permanently` installed, e.g.:
 ```